sandy1990418/ChineseTaiwaneseWhisper/README.md

 3. Increase gradient accumulation steps (`--gradient_accumulation_steps`)
 4. Enable mixed precision training (`--fp16`)

-## Contributing

-Contributions to improve the project are welcome.
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.